-This chapter of the MMR deals with the introduction and purpose of monthly monitoring report WCBA KP.
+This chapter of the Monthly Monitoring Report (MMR) describes the brief introduction, objective of the MMR of monthly monitoring report WCBA-KP.

 4.1 INTRODUCTION

 Monthly Monitoring Report (MMR) explains the understanding towards the all activities of ME&IE assignment to be carried out as per TORs and their completion within stipulated time frame.